-Right-wing UK tabloids think 'woke' Google hates them… are they right?
+Sun and Mail Online think they get buried in Google search rankings

 Google issued a robust response on these claims after being contacted by Press Gazette: “These claims are completely inaccurate.
 Distorting results for these purposes would harm our business and has no bearing on how search works.”

-Google has explained more about how its treats news here.
+Google has explained more about how it treats news here.

 It employs thousands of quality raters who helped the search engine decide which sites it will favour.
 Their guidelines are published in detail by Google here.